Igneous differentiation: Assimilation

-Assimilation is a popular mechanism for explaining the felsification of ultramafic and mafic magmas as they rise through the crust.
-Assimilation assumes that a hot primitive melt intruding into a cooler, felsic crust will melt the crust and mix with the resulting melt.
+Assimilation can be broadly defined as a process where a mass of magma wholly or partially homogenizes with materials derived from the wall rock of the magma body.
+Assimilation is a popular mechanism to partly explain the felsification of ultramafic and mafic magmas as they rise through the crust: a hot primitive melt intruding into a cooler, felsic crust will melt the crust and mix with the resulting melt.
 This then alters the composition of the primitive magma.
-Also pre-existing mafic host rocks can be assimilated, with little effect on the bulk magma chemistry.
+Also, pre-existing mafic host rocks can be assimilated by very hot primitive magmas.

-Effects of this kind are to be expected, and have been clearly proven in many places.
-There is, however, a general reluctance to admit that they are of great importance.
-The nature and succession of the rock types do not as a rule show any relation to the sedimentary or other materials which may be supposed to have been dissolved; and where solution is known to have gone on the products are usually of abnormal character and easily distinguishable from the common rock types.
+Effects of assimilation on the chemistry and evolution of magma bodies are to be expected, and have been clearly proven in many places.
+In the early 20th century there was a lively discussion on the relative importance of the process in igneous differentiation.
+More recent research has shown, however, that assimilation has a fundamental role in altering the trace element and isotopic composition of magmas, in formation of some economically important ore deposits, and in causing volcanic eruptions.